mcnayak/TastyBytes_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 The reason we reversed the colors is that we want to keep a closer eye on trucks with higher ratios.
 A higher quantity to order total ratio indicates that folks are buying more, cheaper items, as compared to higher-cost items.
 Of course, this data set does not include profit information, but it can be something we explore for a potential marketing campaign or GTM study on more expensive items vs more profitable items.

-Rename the sheet 'Quantity to Order Total Ratio by Truck in City' by right-clicking on the Sheet1 label on the bottom bar and selecting 'Rename'.
+Rename the sheet 'Quantity to Order Total Ratio by Truck' by right-clicking on the Sheet1 label on the bottom bar and selecting 'Rename'.

  ![A](assets/Tab_3.1.png)

 <br>

 Let's open another sheet to do some more analysis.
+Click the + button on the bottom bar to open a new sheet.
 Start by visualizing the Sales Data for each city over time.
 Find the 'Order Total' Field on the left hand pane under the 'Orders_V' table dropdown, and double click the field.
 This will automatically add the field to the canvas, and visualize it in the most optimal way.
 In this case, it will sum up the Order Totals and present it in a bar chart.
-If we translated this to SQL, it would be 'select sum(Order_Totals) from orders_v'.
+If we translated this to SQL, it would be 'select sum(Order_Totals) from Orders_V'.

  ![A](assets/drag_order_total_to_rows.png)

 <br>

 Now, lets start to bucket or group the order totals by another metric.
 We'll use date in this case.
-Drag the Date field from the Orders_v table on the left hand side to the Columns shelf.
+From the left pane, drag the 'Date' field from the 'Orders_V' table to the Columns shelf.
 You'll see that Tableau automatically aggregates dates up to the year level first.
 Let's change that to a more granular aggregation, since we are only working with 2 years of data.

  ![A](assets/drag_date_to_columns.png)